What’s Got You Trapped?

 You’re admired, capable, magnetic—but you’re also tired of the performance.

 You’ve built your life around being what people need.
-But under the polished image, you’re exhausted, disconnected, and silently wondering: "What’s left of me when I’m not performing?"
-Now you’re trying to remember what YOU want.
+But under the polished image, you’re exhausted, disconnected, and silently wondering:

 How It Feels to Live This Trap: